szantog/wmb-vud/README.txt

 Theme story links:
 -----------------
 If you use a PHPTemplate theme you can theme storylinks nodes with a "node-storylink.tpl.php" file.

+An example "node-storylink.tpl.php" and "template.php" is included.
-Place it in the folder of your theme.
-An example is included that is styled with the css file "vote_up_down.css".
+Place them in the folder of your theme.
+The examples are styled with the css file "vote_up_down.css" in the vote_up_down module folder.

 The example include these functions:
 * Make the title an external link to the submitted story.